How to Make Homemade Beef Chorizo: A Step-by-Step Guide

 How long does beef chorizo take to cook?

-How do you know chorizo is cooked?
+How do you know when chorizo is cooked?

 Can chorizo be sliced?